Kepler space telescope: Through validation

 If a planet cannot be detected through at least one of the other detection methods, it can be confirmed by determining if the possibility of a Kepler candidate being a real planet is significantly larger than any false-positive scenarios combined.
 One of the first methods was to see if other telescopes can see the transit as well.
-The first planet confirmed through this method was Kepler-22b which was also observed with a Spitzer space telescope in addition to analyzing any other false-positive possibilities.
+The first planet confirmed through this method was Kepler-22b which was also observed with the Spitzer Space Telescope in addition to analyzing any other false-positive possibilities.
 Such confirmation is costly, as small planets can generally be detected only with space telescopes.

 In 2014, a new confirmation method called "validation by multiplicity" was announced.
 From the planets previously confirmed through various methods, it was found that planets in most planetary systems orbit in a relatively flat plane, similar to the planets found in the Solar System.
 This means that if a star has multiple planet candidates, it is very likely a real planetary system.
 Transit signals still need to meet several criteria which rule out false-positive scenarios.
 For instance, it has to have considerable signal-to-noise ratio, it has at least three observed transits, orbital stability of those systems have to be stable and transit curve has to have a shape that partly eclipsing binaries could not mimic the transit signal.
 In addition, its orbital period needs to be 1.6 days or longer to rule out common false positives caused by eclipsing binaries.
 Validation by multiplicity method is very efficient and allows to confirm hundreds of Kepler candidates in a relatively short amount of time.

 A new validation method using a tool called PASTIS has been developed.
 It makes it possible to confirm a planet even when only a single candidate transit event for the host star has been detected.
 A drawback of this tool is that it requires a relatively high signal-to-noise ratio from Kepler data, so it can mainly confirm only larger planets or planets around quiet and relatively bright stars.
 Currently, the analysis of Kepler candidates through this method is underway.
 PASTIS was first successful for validating the planet Kepler-420b.